 The Future of Precision Medicine at UF Health

-Beginning in 2019, the UF Health Precision Medicine Program will launch a multi-gene pharmacogenetics panel developed by UF Health Pathology Laboratories.
-It will examine multiple drugs, multiple genes and, eventually, diseases to personalize drug therapy and disease risk assessment around an individual’s genetic profile.
+In 2019, the UF Health Precision Medicine Program launched a multi-gene pharmacogenetics panel developed by UF Health Pathology Laboratories.
+It examines multiple drugs, multiple genes and, eventually, diseases to personalize drug therapy and disease risk assessment around an individual’s genetic profile.